confio/decode_raw/README.md

 ## Goals & non-goals

-decode_raw should
+decode_raw should:

 - Make Simon happy when debugging protobuf
 - Be trivial to get started for users of `protoc --decode_raw`
 - Support proto3

-but it does not intend to:
+It does not intend to:

 - Provide stable outputs for scripting
 - Become a performance winner